appvia/terranetes/docs/reference/policies.terraform.appvia.io.md

 </div>

 <div class="property-description">
-<p>matchLabels is a map of {key,value} pairs.
-A single {key,value} in the matchLabels map is equivalent to an element of matchExpressions, whose key field is &ldquo;key&rdquo;, the operator is &ldquo;In&rdquo;, and the values array contains only &ldquo;value&rdquo;.
+<p>matchLabels is a map of &#123;key,value&#125; pairs.
+A single &#123;key,value&#125; in the matchLabels map is equivalent to an element of matchExpressions, whose key field is &ldquo;key&rdquo;, the operator is &ldquo;In&rdquo;, and the values array contains only &ldquo;value&rdquo;.
 The requirements are ANDed.</p>

 </div>